data-apis/scipy-2023-presentation/paper.rst

      """
      ...

-As a final step, we ranked each API in the common API subset (described above) according to relative usage using the Dowdall positional voting system (TODO: citation) (a variant of the Borda count (TODO: citation) which favors candidate APIs having high relative usage).
+As a final step, we ranked each API in the common API subset obtained during design analysis according to relative usage using the Dowdall positional voting system (TODO: citation) (a variant of the Borda count (TODO: citation) which favors candidate APIs having high relative usage).
 From the rankings, we assigned standardization priorities, with higher ranked APIs taking precedence over lower ranked APIs.
 We published all source code, usage data, and analysis as public artifacts available on GitHub.
 (TODO: repo citations)

 Array API Standard
 ==================